OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ---
-title: How to deploy to Mulesoft Runtime using Octopus Deploy
+title: How to deploy to MuleSoft Runtime using Octopus Deploy
-description: Learn how to deploy a Mulesoft API to a Mulesoft Runtime.
+description: Learn how to deploy a MuleSoft API to a MuleSoft Runtime.
 author: shawn.sesna@octopus.com
 visibility: public
 published: 2022-10-17-1400
-metaImage: to-be-added-by-marketing
+metaImage: blogimage-mulesoftruntimeusingoctopus-2022.png
-bannerImage: to-be-added-by-marketing
+bannerImage: blogimage-mulesoftruntimeusingoctopus-2022.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: A rocket launching towards a MuleSoft logo with paths leading to a database icon and a smartphone icon.
 isFeatured: false
 tags:
  - DevOps